awsdocs/amazon-ec2-user-guide/doc_source/block-device-mapping-concepts.md

 + Instance store volumes \(virtual devices whose underlying hardware is physically attached to the host computer for the instance\)
 + EBS volumes \(remote storage devices\)

 A *block device mapping* defines the block devices \(instance store volumes and EBS volumes\) to attach to an instance\.
 You can specify a block device mapping as part of creating an AMI so that the mapping is used by all instances launched from the AMI\.
 Alternatively, you can specify a block device mapping when you launch an instance, so this mapping overrides the one specified in the AMI from which you launched the instance\.
-Note that all of the NVMe instance store volumes supported by an instance type are automatically added on instance launch; you do not need to add them to the block device mapping for the AMI or the instance\.
+Note that all NVMe instance store volumes supported by an instance type are automatically enumerated and assigned a device name on instance launch; including them in your block device mapping has no effect\.

 **Topics**
 + [Block Device Mapping Entries](#parts-of-a-block-device-mapping)